mactul/discordslashcommands/README.md

 #### Get all global slash commands

-Maybe, you need having a full list of the commands of your application.\
+You may need to know the full list of your application's commands.\
 To get it, you can use the manager with the `get_all_global_commands()` function.\
 This function takes no arguments and returns a list of Command objects.